chrispine/crisp/README.md

 ### Features
 - Crisp is a purely functional language.
 Functions are first-class values, and there is no mutation of any data structures.
-- Crisp is a strongly, statically typed language.
-As there is no syntax yet for declaring types, it's all done by type inference.
+- Crisp is a dynamically typed language.
+Which makes me sad.
+Check out my branch where I tried to get type inference working.
+(I just couldn't quite get polymorphic functions to work.)
 - Crisp has lazy evaluation semantics.
 - Crisp is an off-side language: indentation is significant, and must be tabs, not spaces.
 - Crisp in an interpreted language (until someone writes a compiler, but it's low priority